tableau/webdataconnector/docs3/wdc_create_connector.md

 ```

 Some notes:
 * You don't need to write a custom parser for CSV data or for Excel data.
-The Taco Toolkit contains these parsers.
+The Taco Toolkit includes these parsers.
 For more information, see ???

 # Step 6: Build your connector
 Enter these commands to build, pack, and run your new connector: